Simmotipo/nptui/README.md

 - Need to neaten up the code lol
 - Better error handling!

+# Known Issues
+- Names of grayed out interfaces in the interface list are invisible / same as background colour.
+You have to hover over them to see them.
+(Looks like ConsoleColor.Black and ConsoleColor.DarkGray end up the same colour, same for ConsoleColor.Gray and ConsoleColor.White...
+I'll figure this out soon, promise)

 # Changelog
+## v2.4 | 18-06-25
+- Added cyclical backups, to automatically keep/maintain 5 rolling backups (Taken and rotated when the 'nptui' command is ran and the program starts.)

+## v2.3 | 18-06-25
+- Updated disabled interfaces to be dark red (rather than the non-existent dark gray) to ensure they're always visible!

+## v2.2 | 18-06-25
+- Fixed issue saving netplan file with trying to save activation-mode: on (rather than omitting the activation-mode line)

+## v2.1 | 18-06-25
+- Add logic for default activationmode when loading an older netplan config that does not specify it (rather than just defaulting to off)

+## v2.0 | 18-06-25
+- v2.0 is here!
+- Added support for activation-mode, including default value setting, and greying out disabled interfaces ([#19](https://github.com/Simmotipo/nptui/issues/19), [#21](https://github.com/Simmotipo/nptui/issues/21) and [#23](https://github.com/Simmotipo/nptui/issues/23))
+- Added support for setting hostname [#22](https://github.com/Simmotipo/nptui/issues/22)
+- Added support for renaming interfaces and matching the by mac address via 'match' and 'set-name' [#20](https://github.com/Simmotipo/nptui/issues/20)
+- All interfaces added into the file automatically, inline with above detected defaults [#18](https://github.com/Simmotipo/nptui/issues/18)
+- Added option to run 'sudo netplan apply' from the main menu [#7](https://github.com/Simmotipo/nptui/issues/7)

 ## v1.7 | 04-06-25
 - Fix file permissions in other places too- finally truly fix [#8](https://github.com/Simmotipo/nptui/issues/8)
 - Re-order interface config page to put Addresses above Gateway (when dhcp disabled)